isovalent/ebpf-docs/docs/ebpf-library/libbpf/ebpf/__kconfig.md

 This enum type is also provided by the `bpf_helpers.h` file.

 This capability ties into CO-RE (Compile Once - Run Everywhere).
 Since the value is provided at load time it allows the user to write multiple variations / code paths that are enabled or disabled based on the value of, for example, in this case a kernel configuration option.
-Therefor allowing the same pre-compiled eBPF program to be loaded on different systems with different kernel configurations.
+Therefore allowing the same pre-compiled eBPF program to be loaded on different systems with different kernel configurations.

 If a value for a kernel configuration option is not found, the loader (library) will error out, unless the [`__weak`](__weak.md) attribute is also used.